Social simulation game: Farming sim

 A farming sim is a specific type of social simulation in which the player tends to a farm at the same time they influence game play by interacting with other townspeople.
 A direct connection can be drawn from early games in the genre such as Harvest Moon (1996) to the more recent Stardew Valley (2016).
 Other games, such as the Rune Factory series and Harvestella (2022) put a fantasy spin on the genre, while there are also sci-fi examples such as Lightyear Frontier.
 The 2.0 update of Animal Crossing: New Horizons (2020) added the ability to create a farm and grow produce.

 City-building sim

 City-building simulations ask the player to manage, build, and influence how a city evolves over time.
 SimCity simulates evolution over time by incorporating Jay Forrester's system of using feedback loops and changing variable.
-Games like SimCity (1989), Cesar III (1989), Pharaoh (1999), and TheoTown (2015) allow players to design the layout and functionalities of the city within the limits of the game.
+Games like SimCity (1989), Caesar III (1989), Pharaoh (1999), and TheoTown (2015) allow players to design the layout and functionalities of the city within the limits of the game.
 Games like Rollercoaster Tycoon (1999) and Zoo Tycoon (2001) are similar in that players manipulate pre-existing game structures, but in these simulations the goal is to build and influence a theme park sim.